On Lady Edith's Secret service

-Year was originally marked from the Spring Equinox to Spring Equinox but now runs from the 1st
+Year was originally marked from the Spring Equinox to Spring Equinox.

-Theses dates are used by all the major religions in the world.
+Theses observances are used by all the major religions in the world.
 In Christianity the ability to calculate

 the same day to observe Easter was vital.
 Many old Cathedrals and Churches have hidden

-devices often as simple as using certain stained glass windows and markers on the church floor to
+devices often as simple as using certain window or a floor marker to

 indicate the position of the sun to calculate the day of the Equinox.
 Traditionally the orientation of a

 church facing East is for this reason.
 Churches in Scarborough that are orientated to the Equinox

 include, St Mary's, St Peter's, St Andrew's, Trinity Church, Hackness Church and Dean Road

 Mortuary Chapel.
 Prior to churches, tracks, stones and earthworks were used to indicate the equinox.

 Easter takes its name from a variation of Anglo-Saxon words like 'Eostre', 'Eosturmonath',